IBM/era/README.md

 ./profile_era.py
 ```

 The `profile_era.py` script (<a href="https://github.com/IBM/era_gazebo/tree/master/utils" target="_blank">era_gazebo/utils</a>) invokes Linux perf as root.
-It can also be invoked without root privileges, but in this case the profiling data could lack of some kernel symbols information.
+It can also be invoked without root privileges, but in this case the profiling data could lack of some kernel-related information.
 Also, note that the execution of `profile_era.py` has to be manually stopped by the user (Ctrl-C).

 Linux perf generates a binary file (`output.perf`) that can be analyzed with the following command: